Abdelrhman-Sayed70/Algorithms/Algorithms Design/Dynamic Programming/Problems/Knapsack Variations/README.md

 ## 💰 Fractional Knapsack
 - **We can take sub-item**
-- **If we take sub-item the value will be reduced also.<br> For example if we take 1/3 of the item wieght, the value also will be 1/3 of the original value**
+- **If we take sub-item the value will be reduced also.
+For example if we take 1/3 of the item wieght, the value also will be 1/3 of the original value**